pavkrol/xkcd/README.md

-# Yahtzee | Dice Game

-This app is my version of popular dice game - Yahtzee.
+# XKCD

+Xkcd is a simple application created in React Native, which allows to fetch and display few of the latest comics from xkcd.com.
 Application was created only for learning purposes.

 ## Installation

-Use the package manager npm to install the Yahtzee app.
+Use the package manager npm to install the app.

 ```bash
 npm install
 ```

+You will also need a mobile app to be able to display application on your mobile phone from [EXPO Client](https://expo.io/tools/#client).

-## Live version
+## Expo published version

-The live version of the game: [Yahtzee | Dice Game](https://yahtzee-dice-game.netlify.com/)
+The application is published at expo: [XKCD](https://expo.io/@pavkrol/xkcd)

 ## Built With

-- React
+- React Native
+- Expo
 - Styled Components
-- Reach Router
-- Webpack

 ## Contributing